 If you're thinking about subject choices for your GCSE or considering how you might get back on the learning ladder you may also want some information about the possible routes into education or employment.
 Take a look at the careers advice pages for more.

 Let us know too, if there are things you'd like to know that you haven't been able to find out about and we'll see what we can do for you.

 The User Voice team has moved their participation groups to virtual setting which will allow more young people to get support in these challenging times.

 Care Council is now online.
 There is also offering additional sessions for young people who are looking for additional mental health support.

-A young person's guide to looking after mental health and emotional wellbeing during the coronavirus outbreak
+A young person's guide to looking after mental health and emotional wellbeing

 Looking after your mind as well as your body is really important.
 At the moment, because of the coronavirus (COVID-19) pandemic, we are all dealing with a lot of uncertainty and frustration.
 It's easy to feel a bit overwhelmed and worried by everything you're hearing about COVID-19, and that's completely normal.

 NHS East Berkshire CCG has put together a Young Person's Coping Guide which can be found on their website, which contains lots of resources, websites and apps for looking after your mental health.